 I also had the privilege and joy of appearing in the concert version of the show in front of the Lincoln Memorial on September 10, 2021, right before the tour relaunched after the shut down.
 Here's a beautiful piece about it from the Washington Post.

-I'm deeply honored to have been recently elected as Treasurer of the Dramatists Guild, along with Amanda Green (our first female President), Branden Jacobs-Jenkins as VP and Kristoffer Diaz as Secretary.
-We each are breaking a barrier over at the Guild and I couldn't be prouder to serve alongside these brilliant writers and leaders!
+I continue to be deeply honored to be serving as Treasurer of the Dramatists Guild, along with Amanda Green (our first female President), Branden Jacobs-Jenkins as VP and Kristoffer Diaz as Secretary.
 To read more, here's the press release.

 I've been doing tons of interviews, panels and discussions surrounding these tumultuous times and ongoing efforts to #StopAAPIHate.
-Here is one that I did alongside Leslie Ishii, with Gordon Cox for Variety
+Here is one that I did alongside Leslie Ishii, with Gordon Cox for Variety, back in 2021.

-I'm also super proud to share this song that I wrote with Kim Sherman & Scott Killian last Fall in support of the Biden Harris campaign.
+I'm also super proud to share this song that I wrote with Kim Sherman & Scott Killian in Fall of 2020 in support of the Biden Harris campaign.
 Spoken word section is by Notorious Pink.
 Sung and played by members of the Broadway community.

 Peace and Love to All.